 I’m scared.
 I’m scared of what will happen in 2021.
 I’m scared of what could happen.

-A person’s life is nothing but a constant science experiment where they test never-ending amounts of stimulus and variables against themselves to achieve what could resemble a state of satisfaction, but what if that state, that base dependent variable, is unknown or unfamiliar?
+A person’s life is nothing but a constant science experiment where they test never-ending amounts of stimulus and variables against themselves to achieve what could resemble a state of personal satisfaction, but what if that state, that base dependent variable, is unknown or unfamiliar?

 What if you’ve never known a state such as that, so you have nothing to even compare against?
 I’m hoping I either find or rediscover just that in 2021.